 The Lincoln Award is for teens.
 Four or more Lincoln nominees must be read for teens to be eligible to vote.

 The library has a Bluestem Board and a Caudill Board for children eligible to participate in the voting parties to post the books they have read.
-Make sure your child has been added to the appropriate board when they become eligible and when they’ve read an additional title.
+Make sure your child has been added to the appropriate board when they become eligible and update the board when they’ve read an additional title.

 Ancestry Library Edition brings the world’s most popular consumer